Intel-Media-SDK/MediaSDK/doc/mediasdk-man.md

 **Description**

-The `mfxExtContentLightLevelInfo` structure configures the HDR SEI message.
+The `mfxExtContentLightLevelInfo` structure handle the HDR SEI message.
 If application attaches this structure to the [mfxEncodeCtrl](#mfxEncodeCtrl) structure at [runtime](#MFXVideoENCODE_EncodeFrameAsync), the encoder inserts the HDR SEI message for current frame and ignores `InsertPayloadToggle`.
 If application attaches this structure to the [mfxVideoParam](#mfxVideoParam) structure during [initialization](#MFXVideoENCODE_Init) or [reset](#MFXVideoENCODE_Reset), the encoder inserts HDR SEI message based on `InsertPayloadToggle`.
+If the application attaches this structure to the mfxFrameSurface1 structure at runtime which will seed to the MFXVideoDECODE_DecodeFrameAsync() as surface_work parameter, the decoder will parse the HDR SEI message if the bitstream include HDR SEI message per frame.
+The parsed HDR SEI will be attached to the ExtendBuffer of surface_out parameter of MFXVideoDECODE_DecodeFrameAsync().
+This function is support for HEVC only now.
 Fields semantic defined in ITU-T* H.265 Annex D.

 **Members**